mcnuttandrew/ivy/chartnames.md

 SCATTER
 // name only
 Scatter with only Markers
-Scatter with Smooth Lines
+Scatter with Smooth Lines and Markers
 Scatter with Smooth Lines
-Scatter with Straight Lines
+Scatter with Straight Lines and Markers
 Scatter with Straight Lines

 // description only